bernardobridge/installer-aws-cdk/README.md

 #### Fargate cluster

-Control Panel can be deployed to an existing Fargate cluster, or the stack can create one for you.
+The dashboard can be deployed to an existing Fargate cluster, or the stack can create one for you.
 This can be configured with the following environment variables:

 - `FARGATE_CLUSTER_NAME` - the name of the Fargate cluster to use, defaults to `artilleryio-cluster`
 - `CREATE_CLUSTER` - set to `true` to create the cluster, leave out if the cluster already exists